GINsim/GINsim.github.io/content/newdoc/_index.md

 ask for a new model.
 In this case, the welcome dialog will not be shown.
 See the [run options](#install-and-run-ginsim).
 {{</notice>}}

+### Logical Regulatory Graph

+#### Definition
+Informally, a Logical Regulatory Graph (LRG) is a directed labelled multigraph representing interactions (the edges) between genes (the nodes).
+Each interaction involves two genes, the source and the target, becoming active whenever its source reaches a given level.

+The activation level of each component is defined by a regulatory function
+comprising parameters relative to all regulators of this component.

+For a more formal definition see {{< cite Naldi2011 >}} or {{< cite Thieffry2007 >}}.